-Development is to be undertaken in accordance with current best practice standards and guidelines to protect and enhance water quality including but not limited to minimisation of water use, maximising infiltration and manage storm water quality and quantity through water sensitive urban design measures.
+Development is to be undertaken in accordance with current best practice standards and guidelines for Integrated Water Cycle Management (WCM) and Water Sensitive Urban Design (WSUD).
+Development is to minimise water use, maximise infiltration and manage storm water quality and quantity.